be-fe/iSlider/README.md

 #### slideChanged

 - `{Function}`
-- When the scene change is completed (the animation is complete)
+- Be triggered when the changing of scene is completed (the animation is completed)
-- When executive loadData
+- Be triggered when executing loadData
 - Parameters
     - `{Number}` current data index
     - `{HTMLElement}` current scene elements